 Potter leads Wisconsin to 58-49 win over No. 20 Penn State

+Potter was 9 for 14 from the field in 28 minutes.
+The Badgers finished with 31 bench points, compared to 15 for the Nittany Lions.

+“We scrimmage a lot,” Wisconsin coach Greg Gard said.
+“A lot of times the second five beats the first five so practices get a little fiery once in a while.
+It’s competitive.”

-It was a successful start to a key stretch for Wisconsin, which hosts No. 12 Maryland on Tuesday night and visits No. 8 Michigan State on Friday.
+It was a sorely needed performance considering what’s coming up on Wisconsin’s schedule.
+The Badgers face No. 12 Maryland on Tuesday night, and then visit No. 8 Michigan State on Friday.

 Lamar Stevens had 19 points and 13 rebounds for the Nittany Lions (12-4, 2-3), who had won 13 in a row at home.
-Isaiah Brockington scored 15 points.
+Izaiah Brockington scored 15 points.

 Wisconsin never trailed and led by as many as 12 with 14:13 to play.